 Final Thoughts on Summer Activities for Kids

-One more thing – Our kids love playing with chalk outside, and it doesn’t have to be boring.
+And one of our favorite things to do at home with kids is playing with chalk outside.
 We found some really cool and different ways to use chalk with the kiddos.